Minor in Pre-Law

 *All SUNY Potsdam Politics courses are 4 credits, but students can count one 3 credit lower-division Politics course taken at another college towards the Pre-Law Minor if that course has been accepted for transfer and authorized as equivalent in content on the transfer credit evaluation.

 *All SUNY Potsdam Politics courses are 4 credits, but students can count one 3 credit upper-division Politics courses towards the Pre-law Minor if that course has been (a) taken at another college and accepted as equivalent in content for transfer, or (b) offered by another SUNY Potsdam department and approved as a pre-law course by the pre-law adviser.
-Therefore, at least two of the limited electives must be courses taken in the SUNY Potsdam Politics Department.
+Therefore, at least three of the limited electives must be courses taken in the SUNY Potsdam Politics Department.